acato-plugins/email-essentials/README.md

 Please TEST your website with the latest version of WPES locally or on a test-server _BEFORE_ you update your live website.

 # This plugin offers your WP-site...
-* A good From name,
+* Set a good From name and email address, automatically correcting it if needed.
+For example, a contact form is sent from the visitors email address, resulting in an invalid Sender address.
+This plugin will correct it to a valid email address.
+This plugin automatically corrects it.
+* Correct envelope-from address; often forgotten, but important for deliverability.
+* Reformat as HTML with plain text alternative; will detect the use of HTML ensures that emails are sent as HTML with a plain text alternative.
-* A good From email address,
+* Process shortcodes in your email content.
-* The correct envelope-from e-mail address,
-* Reformatting as HTML, if needed, with proper plain text alternative,
-* process shortcodes,
-* UTF8-recoding,
+* UTF8 recoding, to ensure that special characters are correctly encoded in the email.
-* filters for adding CSS, header, footer and body template,
+* Email Essentials allows for adding CSS, header, footer, and body template using filters, see below.
-* convert CSS to inline styles for better support in tools like GMail, Outlook Online, Hotmail etc.),
+* Convert CSS to inline styles for better support in email clients
-* SMTP configuration,
+* SMTP configuration
-* Send emails with multiple addressees as separate emails (less spammy),
+* Send emails to multiple addressees as separate emails
-* S/MIME signing,
+* S/MIME signing, using a supplied certificate, to ensure the authenticity of the email.
-* DKIM signing,
+* DKIM signing, and providing all information needed to set up DKIM signing for your domain.
+* Allow redirecting emails sent to the administrator to other email addresses based on the email subject.
-* Altering destination of certain emails normally addressed to the site-admin,
+* Allow redirecting emails sent to the moderators (e.g., for comments).
-* Keeping a history of outgoing emails with their results (for debugging, history is cleared on deactivation of this function),
+* Keep a history of outgoing emails (debugging, cleared on deactivation)
-* When history is enabled, add a tracker to track correct receipt of emails *1,
+* Email receipt tracking (for investigative purposes only, see GDPR note)
-* Add a re-send button for emails in the history, so you can re-send an email that failed to send.
+* Re-send button for failed emails
+* Allow sending emails delayed, to prevent sending too many emails at once.
+(Beta feature)

 # Important note:
 This tool is created for people that know what to do and why they do it.
 If you don't know what a feature does, ask for help :)